-As mentioned in Section 2.1, human emotions must have been evolutionally adapted under various selection pressures.
-What needs to be established is only what the specific selection pressures are.
-For this, it is helpful to start from some very basic considerations.
-Animals, by definition, make voluntary movements.
-Voluntary movements, however, need to be motivated.
-The most fundamental motivation would be the need for survival and procreation so as to guarantee the passing of genes to future generations.
-So a primary selection pressure would be to develop motivational mechanisms for actions that can serve these needs.
-There have therefore evolved urges like hunger and thirst to motivate the seeking of food and water, and sexual drives to motivate procreation behaviors.
-Likewise, survival and procreation would vary depending on the specificities of each situation.
-Thus there must have evolved drives that motivate different types of inter-organism interactions.
+interactions with other animal individuals, and the nature of the interaction would vary depending on the specificities of each situation.
+Thus, there must have evolved drives that motivate different types of inter-organism interactions.
 Would emotions, then, be the motivational mechanisms for such actions?
 There is indeed some evidence for it.
-For example, in anger, blood rushes to the arms and hands to prepare a person to strike, whereas in fear, blood rushes to the legs and feet to prepare for flight (Ekman, 1992; Ekman & Cordaro, 2011; Levenson, Ekman & Friesen, 1990).
+For example, in anger, blood rushes to the arms and hands to prepare a person to strike, whereas in fear, blood rushes to the legs and feet to prepare for flight (Ekman, 1992; Ekman & Cordaro, 2011; Levenson et al., 1990).
 It is likely, therefore, that emotion is an evolutionally adapted mechanism for motivating actions to interact with other individuals (Ekman, 1992; Scarantino, 2014).
-For animals that do not rely on high-level cognitive controls, such motivational mechanism could be the primary drive for their interaction with other animals.
-For humans, emotional drives may reach consciousness in the form of affective sensations, and these sensations may enable high-level cognitive control of the emotion-triggered actions.
+For animals that do not rely on high-level cognitive controls, such motivational mechanisms could be the primary drive for their interaction with other animals.
+For humans, emotional drives may reach consciousness in the form of affective sensations, and these sensations may enable high-level cognitive control of emotion-triggered actions.

-For the phonetics of emotion, it is important to realize that the actions motivated by the emotional drives are not limited to fight and flight, but can also include the production of emotional expressions, both facial and vocal.
-The specific forms of the emotional expressions should also have been under various selection pressures.
+For the phonetics of emotion, it is important to realize that the actions motivated by the emotional drives are not limited to fight and flight but can also include the production of emotional expressions, both facial and vocal.
+The specific forms of emotional expressions should also have occurred under various selection pressures.
 Many of these pressures would come from environmental factors, including, in particular, physical laws.
-A physics-based selection pressures that may have shaped animal calls was proposed by Morton (1977).
-Based on the calls of many avian and mammalian species, Morton summarized that "birds and mammals use harsh, relatively low-frequency sounds when hostile and higher frequency, more pure tone like sounds when frightened, appeasing, or approaching in a friendly manner" (Morton, 1977: 855).
-He further theorized that those sound qualities are used to give an impression of, or project, the animal's body size: a low fundamental frequency and harsh voice would project a large body size, while a high pitch and a pure-tone-like voice would project a small body size.
+Physics-based selection pressures that may have shaped animal calls were proposed by Morton (1977).
+Based on the calls of many avian and mammalian species, Morton (1977) summarized that "birds and mammals use harsh, relatively low-frequency sounds when hostile and higher frequency, more pure tone like sounds when frightened, appeasing, or approaching in a friendly manner" (p.
+855).
+He further theorized that those sound qualities are used to give an impression of, or project, the animal's body size: A low fundamental frequency and harsh voice would project a large body size, while a high pitch and a pure-tone-like voice would project a small body size.
 Such projects are based on physical laws: the larger the animal, the more powerful it is likely to be, other things being equal.
-At the same time, the larger the animal, the longer and bulkier its vocal folds or syrinx are likely to be, hence its calls would likely to be low in fundamental frequency and non-modal (i.e., vibrating with subharmonics, Fitch, 2002; Sun, 2002).
-In fact, this natural correlation between body size and vocal properties is so strong that it would be evolutionarily disadvantageous not to develop adaptations to explore it.
+At the same time, the larger the animal, the longer and bulkier its vocal folds or syrinx are likely to be; hence, its calls would likely be low in fundamental frequency and non-modal (i.e., vibrating with subharmonics; Fitch et al., 2002; Sun, 2002).
+In fact, this natural correlation between body size and vocal properties is so strong that it would be evolutionarily disadvantageous not to develop adaptations to exploit it.
 But there are two possible adaptation strategies.
-One is to grow larger, which would both enhance the bodily power and make the vocalization sound large.
+One is to grow larger, which would both enhance bodily power and make the vocalization sound large.
 But growing larger is costly and takes a long evolutionary time.
 A more efficient strategy would be to mimic the visual and/or acoustic effects of a large body.
-Mimicry of natural environment is commonplace in nature, as seen in many cases of camouflage (Stevens & Merilaita, 2009).
-Visual mimicry of large body size can be seen in the case of erected hair or feathers during aggression (Morris, 1956), shrinkage of body size during submission (Reddon, Ruberto & Reader, 2021).
+Mimicry of the natural environment is commonplace in nature, as seen in many cases of camouflage (Stevens & Merilaita, 2009).
+Visual mimicry of large body size can be seen in the case of erected hair or feathers during aggression (Morris, 1956) and shrinkage of body size during submission (Reddon et al., 2021).
 Vocal mimicry of body size, therefore, would be just an application of the same strategy in the acoustic domain.